leo-step/genetic-algorithm/README.md

 # genetic-algorithm
-An implementation of a genetic algorithm that optimizes the volume of a cylinder while constrained to a maximum surface area.
+A genetic algorithm that optimizes the volume of a cylinder while constrained to a maximum surface area.

 ## Installation
 ```